My AI-Assisted Research

 Tension and Tradeoffs

 Research is a connective discipline.
-I partner closely with Product, Design, and Engineering from the outset to align on the decision to be made, defining success criteria together, and agreeing on how evidence will inform direction.
+I partner closely with Product, Design, and Engineering from the outset to align on the decision to be made, define success criteria together, and agree on how evidence will inform direction.
 Accountability for decisions is shared, not delegated to research.

-When there is pushback or competing priorities, I surface tradeoffs explicitly, especially for high stakes, highly ambiguous, and difficult to reverse decisions:
+When there is pushback or competing priorities, I surface tradeoffs explicitly, especially for high stakes, highly ambiguous decisions that are difficult to reverse:

 Decision: What are we actually trying to shape using the research?